KristianOellegaard/django-hvad/docs/public/forms.rst

   When in **enforce** mode, the form will always use its language, disregarding current language and reloading the ``instance`` it is given if it has another language loaded.
-* The language can be overriden manually by providing a :meth:`custom clean() method <django.forms.Form.clean>`.
+* The language can be overridden manually by providing a :meth:`custom clean() method <django.forms.Form.clean>`.

 In all cases, the language is not part of the form seen by the browser or sent